K-G-PRAJWAL/Big-Data-Engineering/README.md

 ### Course Resources

-This repository is home to the resources of some the most popular courses related to **Data**.
+This repository is home to the resources of some of the most popular courses related to **Data**.
 These include Database Management, Big Data, Data Engineering, Data Analytics and Data Science.
 The courses are listed below.
-I hope they serve you well :blush:.
+I hope they serve you well:blush:.

 | Sl.No       | Course      |
 | :---------: | :---------: |